Lecturer: José Pedro Quintanilha

 Evaluation is through an oral examination at the end of the semester.

-To take the exam, students need to register on heiCO for both the lecture and the exercise class, and to contact me for scheduling the exam.
+To take the exam, students need to register on heiCO and to contact me for scheduling the exam.

 Program

-Pre-requisites: algebraic topology (fundamentl groups, coverings, singular (co)homology), basic differential topology (smooth manifolds, orientations)
+Pre-requisites: algebraic topology (fundamental groups, coverings, singular (co)homology), basic differential topology (smooth manifolds, orientations).

-- The connected sum of knots: connected sum of manifold pairs, construction of the knot connected sum, properties of the connected sum, additivity of genus, prime knots, the prime decomposition theorem.
+4. The connected sum of knots: connected sum of manifold pairs, construction of the knot connected sum, properties of the connected sum, additivity of genus, prime knots, the prime decomposition theorem, the crossing number.

 Literature